pynner/LibCalBooker/README.md

 ----------
 * Google Chrome or Firefox installed
 * Python 2.7
-* python set as a environment variable
+* python set as an environment variable

 Run
 -----